contrast-zone/rewrite.js/README.md

 This package contains a Javascript implementation of *Rewrite*.
 Just include `src/rewrite.js` in your HTML or js file, and call `rewrite(...s-expression string..., ...timeout...)` function to return an output s-expression packed within an array.

+In a case of any bugs, please open a new issue on [the project home page](https://github.com/contrast-zone/rewrite).

     // under construction //